owid/owid-grapher/explorer/readme.md

 The `admin/` folder contains the backend pages for authors to create explorers, and scripts for the baker to bake the Explorers to HTML pages for our static site.

-The Explorer depends uses our Chart library, but the Chart library does not have a dependency on the Explorer.
+The Explorer depends on our Chart library, but the Chart library does not have a dependency on the Explorer.
 You should be able to delete the `explorer` folder, remove a few links, and the rest of Grapher should still work fine.

 ### Query Parameters